hm-lang/core/proposals/README.md

 # NOTE that in general, calling a function with variables defined by `;` is a different
 # overload than calling with `:`.
 Mutable argument variables imply that the arguments will
 # be mutated inside the function, and because they are passed by reference, escape the function
 # block with changes.
-Data classes have overloads with writeable arguments, which imply that
+Data classes have overloads with writable arguments, which imply that
 # the data class will take over the argument (via moot).
 This implies a move (not copy) operation.
 MyMixMatch := mixMatch(Mut; 5, Imm; 3)  # `;` is useful for taking arguments via a move.
-# see section on writeable/readonly arguments for more information.
+# see section on writable/readonly arguments for more information.
 ```

 Note that hm-lang takes a different approach than C++ when it comes to constant/readonly fields